 The legislation was introduced in May 2019 and was co-sponsored by more than 70 state lawmakers.
 It later passed in the State Senate by a voice vote in October.

 Kaul said last week, the Assembly Committee on Health held a public hearing, but did not take up the legislation.
 In December he asked State Rep. Joe Sanfelippo, the committee’s chairman, to hold a public hearing on the measure.

-In December, Sanfelippo said he planned to hold a hearing on the bill and expected it would be pass before the end of session next year.
+he planned to hold a hearing on the bill and expected it would be pass before the end of session next year.
 He also said he had reservations about the bill.

 “Rep. Sanfelippo should stop blocking this legislation, which has been awaiting a hearing since May of 2019,” said Kaul.